 A subject code (formerly known as "prefix") is a three-letter designation assigned to a group of courses.
-A comprehensive list can be found by clicking on the "Advanced search" link from the class search/course catalog page, then "Browse by Subject".
+A comprehensive list can be found by clicking on the "Explore Subjects" link from the Class Search home page.

 A topic ID is a unique number used in PeopleSoft to identify a specific topic taught under an omnibus course.
 Please consult with your college classroom scheduler to obtain this number, as it is essential for repeat rules to be enforced.

 A class with all components delivered via the Internet to students enrolled in campus-based programs.
 Faculty have regular, on-campus office hours posted on the syllabus.

 A class with all components delivered via the Internet to students enrolled in ASU Online.
 No face-to-face components are allowed.
 Faculty have regular, online office hours posted on the syllabus.

 A class that meets on a regular weekly schedule in a physical classroom with students enrolled in campus-based programs.
 Such a course may include Internet-delivered components, which do not significantly alter the regular in-class schedule.
 Faculty have regular, on-campus office hours posted on the syllabus.